CodingIsaac/Crowd-Funding-Smart-Contract/README.md

 This is the basic idea, I desire to create a decentralized crowd funding smart contract.

-Which eill have an admin who regulated the goal, and the deadline of the crowd funding.
+Which will have an admin who regulates the goal of the crowd funding, and the deadline of the crowd funding.

 There after transfers the sum to the desired rescipient.